RedFred7/dover_to_calais/README.md

-## Dependencies
+## Compatibility
-DoverToCalais has been developed in Ruby 1.9.3 and relies on the following gems to work (installation with the gem command will automatically install all dependencies)
+DoverToCalais has been developed in Ruby 1.9.3 and should work fine on post-1.9.3 MRI versions too.
+If anyone is succesfully running it on other Ruby runtimes please let me know.

- * 'nokogiri', 1.6.0
- * 'eventmachine', 1.0.3
- * 'em-http-request', 1.1.0
- * 'yomu', 0.1.9

-As [Yomu](https://github.com/Erol/yomu) depends on a working JRE in order to function, so does DoverToCalais.

 ## Usage
 Using DoverToCalais is extremely simple.